torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 </CodeBlock>

-You will see it's executed as `root`.
+You will see it is executed as `root`.

 You should not execute containers as `root` because of: